sebastianwessel/html2js/README.md

     <p>{{ translate.text }}</p>
     .....

+Data which is created during runtime will be stored in *data* object.
+You can acces your data like *data.myvalue*.
 To output some dynamic data during runtime - for example some things you read from database or such stuff:

     .....